Our weekly cleaning schedule will help you stay on top of the most important areas to clean each week so you can relax and enjoy your family.

 And this plays out very specifically in our homes.
 Some people are the type who wait until it’s messy then call all their little ones into the kitchen and divide up duties.

-Others create some type of monthly or weekly cleaning schedule and they follow it.
+On the other hand, others create some type of monthly or weekly cleaning schedule and they follow it.
 This means the house never really has a chance to get messy.

 My household goals: